bluebrown/kobold/README.md

 ### Pull Requests

-For a pull request setup, you want to set the destionation branch to something other than the source branch.
+For a pull request setup, you want to set the destination branch to something other than the source branch.
 Then you can run a post hook, opening the pull request.
 There is already, amongst others, a [builtin](#post-hooks) post hook for github, using the `GITHUB_TOKEN` environment variable, to authenticate.